breichl/FMS_Wave_Coupling/README.md

 > Gaea Instructions:
 >
 > cd FMS_Wave_Coupling
+> ./FMScomp.csh
+> ./WW3comp.csh
+> ./MOM6comp.csh
-> ./Wave_Compile.csh
+> ./WW3execcomp.csh

 If working on Gaea or the GFDL workstation, these steps should successfully compile libraries and executables needed to set-up and run the WW3 coupled system with FMS.

 ### Running - OM4_025.JRA example

 1. First follow the instructions to download the MOM6-examples input data (https://github.com/NOAA-GFDL/MOM6-examples/wiki/Getting-started#downloading-input-data).
 Link this directory into the main directory for this repository as ".datasets", exactly as you would in MOM6-examples to use those test cases.
-On gaea we simply execute "ln -sf /lustre/f2/pdata/gfdl/gfdl_O/datasets .datasets".
+On gaea we simply execute "ln -sf <see location below> .datasets".
 You would replace the source file location with the location you have put the datasets file you download.

+On f6:
+>/gpfs/f6/gfdl/world-shared/gold/datasets

+On f5:
+>/gpfs/f5/gfdl_o/world-shared/datasets

 2. Change to the OM4_025.JRA test case directory